 Lately in Broadcast Technology we have been practicing the intricate process of interviewing.
 This project has essentially been bringing out the big guns of journalism.
 We have gotten loads of practice with the wireless microphones now, and this project has also been built around many core ideas about filming.
 Thus far, we've gained a lot of practice and I'm excited to roll out a final product soon.

 The six-word-story was extremely hard to do because from a creative standpoint it required a large effort.
 Not only did you need to come up with a justified six word story but you had to present it convincingly.
 Some of my friends made some really cool six word stories and played around with a lot of interesting stories.
 The SWS was a challenging but rewarding project and overall expanded my Broadcast Technology skills.

 Ernest Hemingway was a famed short story writer.
 I learned from my research that while with some friends in a bar he wagered that whoever could write the best short story would get $10 from each friend.
 So, Ernest wrote the famed "For sale, baby shoes never worn" and collected on the money from his friends.
 This is a very famous short story because it inspired a writing style called flash fiction.
 I also found out that Ernest served in both World Wars, and died in 1961 to suicide.

 " ."
 Open Culture.
 Open Culture, 24 Mar.
 2015.
 Web.
 13 Feb.
 2017.

 After gathering the footage, we were assigned to make the video.
 After becoming familiar with Final Cut Pro, I was able to swiftly move through the editing process.
 Essentially, FCP is a more advanced version of iMovie.
 Dragging titles and filters was a piece of cake.
 It was fun to be able to use some footage I had actually taken to edit with.
 The editing process was really smooth and I think the final piece shows that.

-The author of this blog is Sean Ferguson, a freshman at Ladue High School taking Broadcast Technology.
+The author of this blog is Sean Ferguson, a senior at Ladue High School taking Broadcast Technology.